Why It Works

 Lightly coat rubber spatula with cooking spray.
 Stir in almonds.

-Place one trimmed sheet of rice paper or parchment paper in prepared pan.
+Place one trimmed sheet of wafer paper in prepared pan (see note).
 Scrape turrón mixture into pan, spreading in an even layer with spatula.
-Top with second sheet of rice paper or parchment paper, and press down lightly with a flat-bottomed 1/2-cup measure to compress and flatten.
+Top with second sheet of wafer paper, and press down lightly with a flat-bottomed 1/2-cup measure to compress and flatten.

 Let stand at room temperature until set, 1 to 2 hours.
 Transfer turrón to cutting board with sling.
 Remove and discard sling, then cut into 8 pieces and serve.

-8- by 8-inch baking pan, heavy-duty foil, edible rice paper or parchment paper, electric mixer, rubber spatula, wooden stirring spoon, candy thermometer, large heavy-bottomed saucepan
+8- by 8-inch baking pan, heavy-duty foil, edible wafer paper, electric mixer, rubber spatula, wooden stirring spoon, candy thermometer, large heavy-bottomed saucepan

 |Amount per serving|